Myers Last Name Origin, History, and Meaning

 Frank J. Myers

-Frank Joseph Myers (July 3, 1957) is an American country music singer, songwriter, and record producer.
-He won a Grammy for "Best Country Song" in 1995 for "I Swear" and has written hits for artists like John Michael Montgomery and Lonestar.
-Myers continues to work in the music industry today.
+Frank Joseph Myers (born July 3, 1957) is an American country music singer, songwriter, and record producer.
+He gained fame for his Grammy-winning song "I Swear" and has written hits for artists like John Michael Montgomery and Lonestar.
+Myers released two albums, "Baker & Myers" and "Scrapbook".
+With a strong musical background and successful career, he continues to create music and collaborate with other artists in the industry.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.